Violent incidents in reaction to the Gaza war

-Since 7 October 2023, numerous violent incidents prompted by the Hamas attack on Israel and the ensuing Gaza war have been reported worldwide.
-They have accompanied a sharp increase in global antisemitism and Islamophobia, as well as anti-Israeli sentiment and anti-Palestinian sentiment or broader anti-Arab sentiment.
-Other people and groups have also been targeted, such as Sikhs, who are commonly mistaken to be Muslims by their attackers.
+Since October 2023, numerous violent incidents prompted by the Hamas attack on Israel and the ensuing Gaza war and Gaza genocide have been reported worldwide.
+They have accompanied a sharp increase in manifestations of antisemitism and Islamophobia, as well as anti-Israeli sentiment and anti-Palestinian racism or broader anti-Arab racism around the globe.
+Other people and groups have also been targeted, such as Sikhs, who are sometimes mistakenly identified as Muslims or Arabs by their attackers.
 (Note: Misidentification has become more common in the United States since the September 11 attacks in 2001.)